flodhest/UE4Chaos_Suspension/README.md

     - **TickComponent:**
       - Handles key inputs, adjusts suspension dynamically.
       - Responds to Y and H keys for raising/lowering suspension.
-      - Fine-tunes suspension for specific wheelpairs(boogie) with Q and W keys.
+      - Responds to Q and W keys for raising/lowering specific wheelpairs(boogie).

-- **Usage:**
-  - Attach `UMyChaosVehicleMovementComponent` to your vehicle actor.
-  - Adjust suspension parameters and key bindings as needed.
-  - Observe dynamic suspension adjustments in response to user input during gameplay.
-  - Observe Output log for errors.